getapid/apid/README.md

 ## Instalation
 1. Head to the [latest release](https://github.com/getapid/apid-cli/releases/latest) and select the binary for your operating system.
-2. Once downloaded open the archive and place the executable in a durectory on your PATH.
+2. Once downloaded open the archive and place the executable in a directory on your `$PATH`.

 ## First steps